In terms of your background, what roles did you have prior to joining MotoNovo Finance and what has it been like working at MotoNovo Finance so far?

 As customers increasingly seek to handle their debt online, how should the motor finance market respond to this new demand for alternative communication channels?

 Digital is certainly part of the answer.
-For companies in this sector to continue to build on their success, they need to recognise that customer behaviours have changed substantially in recent years.
+For companies in this sector to continue to build on their success, they need to recognise that customer behaviour has changed substantially in recent years.
 Consumers need clear, simple, and quick access to information and the ability to make decisions and find solutions at the touch of a button – and that includes their finances.

 The industry is moving towards an omnichannel approach to customer interaction, reaching them on their preferred channel at the right time for them.
 The aim is to open up a dialogue with customers, to get them talking to us and to make it easier to engage.